“Manning the mother load,

 “Oh, you’re Hail Mary.
 And Moon, you sure you aren’t involved in that Mendel family thing back there?”

 I didn’t much know where I was or why, but at least had the presence of mind to tidy up about the brightly sunlit place.
-I dumped my coffee cups, taco wrappers and Dinty Moore cans down the kitchen garbage chute, rolled my dirty laundry up in a pit-stained CU t-shirt, piling it in a corner toward the apartment door.
+I dumped my corner store-bought coffees, salami sandwich wrappers and Dinty Moore cans, jammed them down the kitchen garbage chute, then rolled my dirty laundry up in a pit-stained CU t-shirt, piling it in a corner toward the apartment door.
 But screw that!
-I wasn’t going to totally turn housemaid for a hairpie who’d dumped all over my face—aghh, what was the difference now, for crissake?
-Honey pot?
-Tricked by a dirty little trick?
+I wasn’t going to totally turn housemaid.
 What the hell was I doing here, anyway?
-When I bet sure as shit Moon was gettin’ back there the Mendel fold—and I’m lettin’ it happen, stranded out here while they’re probably all back Shavuotin’ around.
+When I bet sure as shit Moon was gettin’ back there the Mendel fold—and I’m lettin’ it happen, stranded out here while they’re probably all back mishpoching around.

-A style feature profiled the Dan Whites’ picture-perfect new parenthood, and the couple’s exciting new food venture over at a Pier 39, bankrolled by heavyweight Warren Simmons, if not The City’s ‘Irish Mafia’—quipping about what this Hot Potato could do for the Supervisor’s political fortunes.
-Then there was a Crime Log entry on another brutal murder up in Lafayette Park after a fairly long lull.
-The Clarion had even labeled an as-yet unknown serial suspect, the ‘Come-On Killer’.
-C’mon, give me a news break—what was it to me, right?
-Christ, I didn’t know that crazy bastard from Adam or Eve…
+A style feature profiled the Dan Whites’ picture-perfect new parenthood, and the couple’s exciting new food venture over at a Pier 39, bankrolled by heavyweight Warren Simmons, if not The City’s ‘Irish Mafia’.
+Herb Caen quipped about what this Hot Potato could do for the Supervisor’s political fortunes.
+Yeah, those blamed Irish gangs and their cahootin’.

 Rrrring, rrrrinngggg.
 “Hello, Mendel residence.”